satya-auti/get-vector-tile-info/README.md

 Get vector tile total features count in different ways and detailed info on which tile is exceeding its size.

 <h1>Installation</h1>
-Clone this repository and run npm install
+Clone this repository and run npm install.

 ```
 npm install